Chapter 86.08

 (A maximum of 0.03 FAR bonus points permitted.)

-1. Preserve a tree (with a minimum diameter of eight inches for a shade tree or 16 inches for a palm tree, measured four feet, six inches above the root crown, and a height of no less than 20 feet) and its root system in the required front yard, and install an automatic irrigation system for all landscaping in the front yard, including the adjoining public property.
+1. Preserve an existing tree (with a minimum diameter of eight inches for a shade tree or 16 inches for a palm tree, measured four feet, six inches above the root crown, and a height of no less than 20 feet) and its root system in the required front yard, and install an automatic irrigation system for all landscaping in the front yard, including the adjoining public property.

 .02

-2. Preserve a shade tree (with a minimum diameter of eight inches, measured four feet, six inches above the root crown, and a height of no less than 20 feet) and its root system on the subject property, other than within the required front yard, and install an automatic irrigation system for all landscaping in the rear yard.
+2. Preserve an existing shade tree (with a minimum diameter of eight inches, measured four feet, six inches above the root crown, and a height of no less than 20 feet) and its root system on the subject property, other than within the required front yard, and install an automatic irrigation system for all landscaping in the rear yard.

 .01